martin70/PrairieDraw.js/README.md

-A simple library for drawing technical diagrams and animations.
+A simple JavaScript library for drawing technical diagrams and animations on an HTML5 canvas.

 See the userManual.html and developerManual.html files in the repository, or use the JsDoc toolkit to generate the documentation